yuchen-sh/News/index.md

 <!-- ## <span id="j2"><font color='darkblue' face="Georgia">RECENT NEWS</font></span> -->
+* \[09.2024\] Congrats on the acceptance of our paper for Open RAN with Air Mobility at the Elsevier Computer Communications!

+* \[09.2024\] Congrats on the acceptance of our paper for LLM for network instrution detection at the IEEE CCNC!

 * \[09.2024\] Will attend the Oak Ridge National Laboratory’s Core Universities AI Workshop and post our recent LLM & DT works!

 * \[09.2024\] Congrats on the acceptance of our paper for semantic communication and 3D reconstruction at the 100th IEEE VTC!